NINA BRAUN “SNEAK LIKE A PANTHER”

 When in 2004, German artist Nina Braun left the streetwear-company SUMO, which the skateboarder started in 1998 to set a contrast to the all-male-dominated skater world, she re-focused on her art, taking the imagery she created for clothes and accompanying street art and graffittis for six years onto canvases and into the galleries.

-Allthough being an extremely talented painter, working on perfectly painted acryllics, she quickly began to re-think her materials, and started developing her own, unique technique: instead of paint she used wool and stitched the first street-art-tapestries based on her cuddly, cartoony character world.
+Although being an extremely talented painter, working on perfectly painted acrylics, she quickly began to re-think her materials, and started developing her own, unique technique: instead of paint she used wool and stitched the first street-art-tapestries based on her cuddly, cartoony character world.
 This new technique reverses the “traditional” street art-approach of quick skeches, drawings and statements – in order to finish even smaller scale tapestries, Nina Braun works for several weeks or even months with needle and thread.

-In “Sneak like a panther – Puschen for the cozy generation”, Nina subtly questions status symbols of the HipHop-, Fashion- and Skater-community, but on a highly humourous level: Nina Brauns’ sneakers could be used as slippers, cozy and comfy for keeping your feet warm at home … (thus the subtitle “Puschen”, the german equivalent for “slippers”).
+In “Sneak like a panther – Puschen for the cozy generation”, Nina subtly questions status symbols of the HipHop-, Fashion- and Skater-community, but on a highly humourous level: Nina Brauns’ sneakers could be used as slippers, cozy and comfy for keeping your feet warm at home … (thus the subtitle “Puschen”, the German equivalent for “slippers”).